Single mom grant programs in Anchorage

 The Brother Francis Shelter clinic may or may not be free for the services they provide to you This solely depends on your income.
 Supported by the federal government, the facility provides free programs to individuals and families with little to no income – such as pregnancy and childcare, checkups, treatments, and drug prescriptions.
 For more information, you may reach them at (907) 277-1731 or visit them at 1021 E. 3rd Avenue.
 Anchorage, AK-99501

-The Charlie Elder House is a federally sponsored Homeless Health Center that offers free health services.
-You may call them at 907-277-8622 for more inquiries or visit their webpage.
+The Charlie Elder House is a federally sponsored Homeless Health Center that provides vital free health services.
+I’ve personally relied on their services and can vouch for their quality.
+For more information, you can reach out to them at 907-277-8622 or visit their official website.

 Legal Assistance